Federal and state laws prohibit employers from discriminating against employees based on the following characteristics:

 Employees who wish to file a lawsuit against an employer for discrimination must first file a charge either with the Equal Employment Opportunity Commission (“EEOC”) or the Nevada Equal Rights Commission (“NERC”).
 There are a couple of exceptions.
 In most cases, an employee must file a charge with the EEOC or NERC within 300 days of when the discrimination occurred.

 The EEOC or NERC will review the charge, investigate, and in most cases issue a “Notice of Right-to-Sue,” which allows an employee to file a lawsuit.
-In egregious cases of discrimination, the EEOC or NERC will file a lawsuit on an employee’s behalf; otherwise, the employee should hire an attorney.
+In egregious cases of discrimination, the EEOC will file a lawsuit on an employee’s behalf; otherwise, the employee should hire an attorney.

 An employee has 90 days to file a lawsuit after receiving the Notice of Right-to-Sue, with some exceptions.